cloudera/hue/docs/user-guide/user-guide.md

 # Dashboards
 Dashboards are an interactive way to explore your data quickly and easily.
 No programming is required and the analysis is done by drag & drops and clicks.
-They support Solr and SQL.

 Read more about [Dashboards](http://gethue.com/search-dashboards/).